alh1m1k/WebKeyboard-for-StarCitizen/README.md

   - Password - Access point password, at least 7 symbols
 - ClientId - Short name for this client, it will be used to notify other about this client join in.
 If blank - random be used.
 - Haptic Resp. - Toggle vibration response to user interaction (with controls/widgets)
-- Overlay - Toggle controls and widgets group based color overlaing
+- Overlay - Toggle controls/widgets highlighting based on common overlay-groups

 > [!WARNING]
 > Do not use same ClientId on different device, it will lead to undefined behavior.
 Leave it blank if you're not sure